-As the Thinking Drinkers, we’ve taken this association a stage further by basing our upcoming Festival show on the history of drink, during which we will even offer audience members free drinks during the performance.
+As the Thinking Drinkers, we’ve taken this association a stage by offering audience members at our show free drinks during the performance.
 And we’ll be encouraging them to dip into the Edinburgh bar scene once the show is over, where they’ll find some of the best paid-for drinks in the world.

 We accept many festival-goers will find themselves waiting for a show in the Underbelly’s George Square garden or Pleasance Courtyard, faced with a selection of mainstream muck.
 But if you are at the Fringe, then do find the time to steal away from the main venues and seek out these top quality boozers…

 Consistently ranked by bartenders as one of the best bars in the world, Bramble is an unassuming basement cocktail bar serving up peerless mixed drinks.
 The owners also have their own Scottish white rum, Sea Wolf (delicious in a daiquiri), and a super tasty Braemble Liqueur.
 For us this is the best place in town for a gin martini and we stop in at least once every year. www.bramblebar.co.uk

 Granted it’s a tourist favourite, but this isn’t always a terrible thing, look at London’s Madame Tussauds – that place rocks… right, guys?
 Regardless, there are 300 whiskies on offer in the bar here and the environment is free of twee tartan and bagpipe din, paring everything back to the essentials: seats and shelves packed with quality whisky. www.thebowbar.co.uk